-One of the most common gripes I hear is that healthy eating is expensive.
-If I received a bean for every time someone suggested to me that you need a steady supply of cash to be vegetarian or vegan, well, I could make a very nice dip with it.
+One of the most common gripes I hear is that eating more healthily is expensive.
+If I received a bean for every time someone suggested to me that you need to be flush to go vegetarian or vegan, well, I’m sure I could make a very nice dip with it.

-The truth is, convenience foods ARE less expensive than healthy items but there’s plenty of ways you can adopt a plant-based diet without needing to take out a bank loan.
-Being smarter about key ingredients, prepping your meals in advance and getting creative in the kitchen are just a few ways you can eat healthily on a budget.
+The truth is, convenience foods ARE cheaper than healthier items, but there’s plenty of ways you can adopt a plant-based diet without needing to take out a bank loan.
+Being smarter about key ingredients, prepping your meals in advance, and getting creative in the kitchen are just a few ways you can eat healthily on a budget.
 Continue reading “Money saving tips for vegetarians & vegans”

 Whether you’re looking for a vegan breakfast recipe or you just want a healthy snack to pop in the fridge while you’re on the go, this blueberry oat parfait will do the trick.
 Continue reading “All out of vegan breakfast ideas?
 This blueberry oat parfait will hit the spot”

 I made these no bake date, brazil nut and dark chocolate squares last weekend and they are to die for, if I say so myself.
 So you can guess what recipe I’ll be rustling up again this weekend to celebrate St Patrick’s Day.